 The apps assisting in grabbing discounted deals for near-expiration-dated food items must have an easy payment and refund option.
 Buyers should not only be guided only while making the payment but must be provided equal support while claiming the refund in case of spoiled food received.

 As per the associated delivery partner arrangements, it should be ensured that the delivery of the food is quicker.
 It has already been a while since the food has been prepared, and making delays in delivery might leave no scope for food consumption.

 Hotels, restaurants, and eateries are the hub of food wastage as well as excess food generation.
 On the other hand, NGOs are the ones who need food to distribute among the needy and hungry folks.
 So, the app should have a feature where restaurants can share their leftover food, and NGOs or other social service agencies can collect that food.

 5. Barcode Scanner

-Every food waste management app must have a barcode scanner installed to check the food’s life.
+Every food waste management app project must have a barcode scanner installed to check the food’s life.
 The app can share information such as the list of ingredients, nutrients, packaging date, expiry date, relevant recipes, etc.

 6. Notifications and Alerts

 Every app must give notifications and alerts to its users as per the assigned principles.
 Let it be notifications about new listings of food, requests from the NGO or neighbor, expiration of the food, need for the shopping, new recipe, or anything else; notifications keep the users up to date.

 With increasing access to app development and information technology, every second person is introducing their own apps for iOS and Android.
 However, there are very few of them on which we can rely to deliver the purpose.
 For example, we can find hundreds of food waste management apps on Google Play Store and Apple store while only a few percent save food.
 Whether you are looking for such apps for your own usage or you wish to develop an app of your own, you ought to take inspiration from the best apps.
 So, we are here enlisting some of the best apps delivering their individual purpose: